DE2025G13/DE2025G13A1/README.md

     - It uses **k-fold cross-validation** to robustly pick the best-performing model out of the three candidates.
     - It then evaluates this "champion" model on the hold-out test set and compares its score to the model currently in production.
     - If the new one is better, it decides to deploy.
-5.  **Trigger CD (Conditional):** If the decision is to deploy, this final step kicks off our deployment pipeline.
+5.  **Trigger CD (Conditional):** If the decision is to deploy, this final step kicks off our deployment pipeline by invoking the `deploy-wine-app-trigger`.

 ### 6. The Deployment Pipeline (CD)